Given by the Finger of God

 I can understand why people are curious about the origins of the Book of Mormon, but the proof is in the book, not in its origins.
 My granddaughter's testimony of the Book of Mormon was shaken after she listened to a series of podcasts on the origins of the Book of Mormon.
 I had listened to one of these podcasts before, and had checked all the titles, and it struck me as the same old arguments that have been made since the Book of Mormon was published, attacks of Joseph Smith, DNA, translation from Reformed Egyptian, an explanation of how scholars can show the Book of Mormon as a 19th century text, New Testament writings in 3 Nephi, etc.

 But we have the book!
 How then do they explain the book?
 They can't, so they attack its origins and try to make an ancient record, a 19th century fabrication, using the same old and tired criticisms.
 But the book exists.
 No critic has ever given a credible explanation of where the book came from!
 Who wrote it?
 Who put it all together?
 Have you ever considered why critics want to shift the burden of proof to us?
 Because they can't explain away the book.
-But the burden is on the critic.
+The burden is on the critic.

 My purpose here is not to answer the critics by presenting all the evidence.
-Hugh Nibley has already done that in An Approach to the Book of Mormon
+Hugh Nibley has already done that in An Approach to the Book of Mormon.

 No, I want to ask a question:

 Whom do you believe?
-Christ or the critics?

 The Lesser Portion